NilPointer-Software/bdfd-wiki/src/bdscript/untimeout.md

 ```

 ### Parameters
-- `User ID` : The ID of the user to untimeout.
-If this parameter is empty, untimeouts the mentioned users (Optional).
+- `User ID` `(Type : Snowflake || Flag : Optional)` : The ID of the user to untimeout.
+If this parameter is empty, untimeouts the mentioned users.

 ### Permissions
 Required permissions that the bot must have for this function to work properly :